ridamjain-61/ridamjain-61/README.md

 - 👋 Hi, I’m Ridam
-- 👀 I’m interested in CS, Math
+- 👀 I’m interested in CS and Machine Learning
 - 📫 How to reach me
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...